How places are named

-- Refer to the Department of Resources’ Place Names Policy for guidance on general matters of place naming as they relate to the Department.
+- Refer to the Department of Resources’ Place Names Policy (PDF, 165KB) for guidance on general matters of place naming as they relate to the Department.

 - Purchase the Australian/New Zealand standard Rural and urban addressing (AS/NZS 4819:2011) for guidance on allocating addressing, and naming roads and localities.

 - Naming processes